 Our team working with Thames Valley Berkshire LEP developed and delivered the concept to support Berkshire's attendance at UKREiiF exploiting the county's film-making connection with Star Wars, producing an investment prospectus covering all six unitary authorities.
 The innovative use of Star Wars characters created a high level of media coverage for Berkshire's investment opportunities.

-The team worked in collaboration with local Isle of Wight based consultants ERMC to secure the contract to develop Ryde's 10-year vision and 3-year investment plan for the Government's Long-Term Plan for the Towns Fund.
-The team continue to support the project in its new format now called Plan for Neighbourhoods programme.
+Our team collaborated with Isle of Wight–based consultants ERMC to secure the contract to develop Ryde’s 10-year vision and 3-year investment plan for the previous Government’s Long-Term Plan for Towns Fund.
+We supported the transition into Labour's Plan for Neighbourhoods programme, now renamed the Pride in Place Programme, which is underpinned by the plans we developed for the Ryde Town Board.

 Members of our team have had a leading role in the development of this national award-winning programme, which sees prisoners working with modular housebuilders to build low-carbon homes on public sector sites.
 This work has included strategic planning, engagement with senior, cross-government stakeholders to design and develop the programme, developing investment proposals for government and public sector landowners to deliver housing sites.

 The team successfully undertook a detailed feasibility study and stakeholder engagement project for Mole Valley District Council on behalf of the Leatherhead Business Improvement District (BID) steering group to inform the decision on whether to proceed with a BID for Leatherhead.
-This work has secured support from the Council with the proposal for a BID to go to ballot at the end of 2025.
+The team then supported the new shadow BID board to a successful ballot in December 2025, with the new Leatherhead BID becoming operational in January 2026.